 On top of that, Bushnell was experimenting with yet another Pizza Time division called Kadabrascope.
 It aimed to reinvent how cartoons were animated by using a computer to fill in between hand-drawn key frames of animation, providing smoother animation with less cost.
 The company planned on making a Chuck E. Cheese TV special that would be ready by Christmas, but the technology didn’t pan out.

 More and more, Bushnell was trying to turn Pizza Time into a new Atari, and as he did, the company began to lose its original focus on kid-oriented dining.
-In the company’s 1982 annual report, Bushnell wrote, “We believe that 1983 will be a time of growth and chance in which the transition from a specialized restaurant concept to a diversified leisure company will be evident.”
+In the company’s 1982 annual report, Bushnell wrote, “We believe that 1983 will be a time of growth and change in which the transition from a specialized restaurant concept to a diversified leisure company will be evident.”

 In early 1983, Pizza Time’s financial situation was precarious enough that one slight push in the wrong direction could send Bushnell’s entire business empire crashing down.
 That push came in the summer when a U.S. tech stock crash spooked investors.
 Among its casualties was the once-mighty Atari, which became a shadow of its former self.
 The fear of investing in tech dried up lines of credit for Bushnell’s firms.
 Meanwhile, Pizza Time’s stock fell from a high of $26 per share down to $4, then later to $2.50.